-The winter months can be tough on our immune systems for some non-weather-related reasons, too.
-“Between holidays and work-life demands, the winter season tends to be a very busy, stressful time for many,” says Dr. Tricia Pingel, N.M.D., Arizona-based naturopathic physician and author of Total Health Turnaround.
+Not to mention, the winter months can be tough on our immune systems for other reasons, too.
+“Between holidays and work-life demands, the winter season tends to be a very busy, stressful time for many,” says Dr. Tricia Pingel, N.M.D., an Arizona-based naturopathic physician and author of Total Health Turnaround.
 “Without properly supporting your immune system and your body’s ability to manage stress, you’re setting yourself up for the perfect ‘storm’ of illness.”

-While you might not be able to skip out on the snowstorms and holiday drama, there’s plenty you can do to prep your immune system for this time of year.
-Here are a few must-try tactics, straight from the pros.
+While you might not be able to skip out on the snowstorms and holiday drama, there’s plenty you can do to prep your immune system for the season.
+In addition to getting your flu shot (which Sellick recommends doing ASAP), check out these must-try tactics, straight from the pros.

 1. Keep up with your workout routine